 The Brahmans carried out activities like trade, architecture, service, etc. The Gupta rulers were Vaishyas.
 The Kshatriya’s practiced industrial vocation.
 Sudras were engaged in activities like trade and agriculture.
 People lived in joint families and the society was primarily male dominating.

 There were overall prosperity and development in the Gupta society.
 The women were given secondary position in the Gupta Empire society.
 Widow remarriage was permitted at times.
 The incidences of Sati were rare but they took place during the Gupta period.
 The practice of untouchability had become a regular phenomenon during this period.

 Education in Gupta Society

 Education played an important role in the Gupta period.
 There were many educational institutions and universities set- up to enable people to study.
 Cities like Pataliputra, Ayodhya were significant educational centers of those times.
 Nalanda and Takshila were two popular universities which attracted students from foreign countries.

 Agricultural festivals were celebrated by the people along with other festivals.
-These festivals were often associated with religious beliefs of the society.
-Gods and goddesses like Vishnu, Shiva, Lakshmi, Parvati and Durga were worshipped and formed an important part of the Gupta era religion.
+These festivals were often associated with the religious beliefs of the society.
+Gods and goddesses like Vishnu, Shiva, Lakshmi, Parvati, and Durga were worshipped and formed an important part of the Gupta era religion.

 These goods were also exported.
 There were other flourishing industries of the Gupta empire like ivory work, stone cutting and carving of stones like jasper, agate, quartz, carnelian, lapis- lazuli, etc; metal work of precious metals like gold, silver, copper, iron, bronze, lead, etc. Pearl industry was also very popular.
 However, the most important industry was pottery.
 The Gupta society flourished under the Gupta rulers.